 How Often Should A Healthy Person Poop Per Day?
 Doctors Weigh In

-Having regular bowel movements allows you to clear out waste, bacteria, and indigestible plant material from your system, keeping your digestion humming along nicely.
-In fact, the frequency of your poop can be one of the best indicators of your overall health and whether you have an underlying issue like a food sensitivity or infection that needs to be addressed.
+While it's not exactly fodder for brunch conversation, understanding just how often it's "normal" to poop per day is important.
+After all, regularly pooping allows you to clear out waste, bacteria, and indigestible plant material from your system, keeping your digestion humming along nicely.
+In fact, the frequency of your poop can be one of the best indicators of your overall health and whether you have an underlying issue, like a food sensitivity or infection, that needs to be addressed.

-So, how often should you poop, exactly?
-While experts often cite studies, stating that "normal" stool frequency can run anywhere between three bowel movements per day and three bowel movements per week, that might not actually be the ideal range.
+So, how often should you poop?
+While experts often cite studies, stating that "standard" stool frequency can run anywhere between three bowel movements per day and three bowel movements per week1, that might not actually be the ideal range.
 Here, functional and integrative experts clarify what's actually optimal when it comes to poop, and what might be going on if you're outside that window.

 This answer to this question will vary somewhat based on the individual.
 "Everyone should have at least one bowel movement per day.
 However, it is normal to have up to three bowel movements daily, one after each meal," says Vincent Pedre, M.D., integrative gut health specialist and mbg Collective member.

 Functional medicine doctor (and healthy poop enthusiast) Wendie Trubow, M.D., agrees: "In an ideal world, eating will stimulate the need to use the bathroom," she says.
 "At a minimum, one is expected to have a bowel movement once a day, but it could easily be three times in a day if the gut is functioning well."